-Drug and alcohol addiction and substance abuse in general is certainly a very concerning and troublesome issue that is definitely occurring in the United States today on levels the likes of which have never been seen before in this country.
-These desperate times have called for desperate measures, and now a lot of families are scrambling to figure out what to do with their addicted loved one.
+Many addicts will turn to medication treatment to help them overcome their addiction.
+However, this is not a permanent solution.
+Drug and alcohol addiction and substance abuse, in general, is certainly a very concerning issue.
+These desperate times call for desperate measures, and now a lot of families are scrambling to figure out what to do with their addicted loved one.

-Addiction and substance abuse in the United States is incredibly prevalent now.
-Today, roughly one out of every three American families has someone within the extended family who is addicted to drugs or alcohol and one out of every eight families has somebody in the immediate family who is addicted to drugs and alcohol.
-On an individual basis, one out of every five Americans knows someone personally who is addicted to drugs and alcohol and one out of every 10 Americans at some point in their lives will be adversely affected by somebody who is addicted to drugs or alcohol.
-The sheer statistics of these likelihoods are much higher than they ever were before in the past.
+Addiction and substance abuse in the United States are prevalent today.
+Roughly one out of every three American families has someone within the extended family who is addicted to drugs or alcohol.
+One out of every eight families has somebody in the immediate family who is addicted to a substance.
+On an individual basis, one out of every five Americans knows someone personally who is addicted to drugs and alcohol.
+Also, one out of every 10 Americans will be adversely affected by somebody who is addicted to drugs or alcohol.
+The statistics of these likelihoods are much higher than in the past.

-In times like these, families and addicted individuals alike are trying to figure out how to resolve these issues.
-The real question on everyone’s mind is which rehab program is the best rehab program to go to and is rehab even necessary?
-To answer the last question first, inpatient rehabilitation is absolutely necessary and needed to get rid of an addiction problem once and for all and for good.
-There is no doubt about this whatsoever, addiction is very deadly and very dangerous and it needs to be focused on and the only way to focus on it is with inpatient rehabilitation.
+Many families and addicted individuals alike are trying to figure out how to resolve the issues.
+The real question on everyone’s mind is which rehab program is the best and is rehab even necessary?
+To answer the last question first, inpatient rehabilitation is necessary for lasting recovery.

-Inpatient, drug and alcohol addiction and dependence treatment centers, detoxification facilities, rehabilitation programs, and recovery organizations are by far the most effective means for tackling an addiction crisis.
+Inpatient drug and alcohol addiction treatment centers are by far the most effective means for tackling an addiction.
 They always have been.
-The centers are able to get down to the bottom of both the physical and psychological reasons of why somebody turns to drugs and alcohol and can actually address them on a permanent level.
+The centers can get down to the bottom of both the physical and psychological reasons of why somebody turns to drugs and alcohol and can address them on a permanent level.
 No other approach to addiction treatment can do that.

 Should I Go to a Rehab that Offers Drugs?

-This question is almost a no-brainer, but unfortunately many Americans get duped into the idea that they can still take legal drugs while going through rehab.
-Unless it is a medication for a physical ailment or health concern, 99% of rehab centers out there of any quality or merit will insist that their clients come down off of all drugs and all substances while going through their program.
-The problem is that the mind and the body of an addicted individual will substitute any drug for another drug if he or she is going through detox and rehab.
-Witness the tens of thousands of Americans who become addicted to Suboxone and Methadone every single year and end up being hooked on it as a replacement drug.
+Unfortunately, many Americans get the idea that they can still take legal drugs while going through rehab.
+Unfortunately, medication treatment has its dangers.
+Unless it is a medicine for a physical ailment or health concern, 99% of rehab centers insist that their clients go through detox before entering their program.
+The problem is that an addicted individual will substitute any drug if he or she is going through withdrawals.
+Tens of thousands of Americans become addicted to Suboxone and Methadone every year and end up being hooked on it as a replacement drug.
 This is simple physiology at work and biology in effect.
-It is child’s play and sheer folly to think that one can still take highly powerful antipsychotics and psychiatric drugs for supposed mental disorders while trying to come down off of other drugs like opiates and cocaine or alcohol.

-The entire goal of rehabilitation centers is to get addicted individuals free and clean from all drugs no matter whether or not they are legal or they are illegal.
-After that, the recovered individual can make whatever decisions as to what medications he or she wants to be on in the future.
-Given that there are many holistic means and methods for addressing mental issues and pain though, it quite negates the need for legal drugs for any recovered addict.
-This is good too because legal drugs are simply a slippery slope for the abuse of more illegal drugs and the eventual abuse of illegal drugs.
+Rehabilitation facilities strive to provide clients the skills and knowledge needed to remain clean.
+After that, the recovered individual can make decisions as to whether he or she wants to be on any drugs in the future.
+Given that there are many holistic methods for addressing mental issues and pain, it negates the need for legal medicinal products for any recovered addict.

 Looking to the Future